-Arduino allows you to write programs and upload them on your board.
-The Arduino IDE is available as an online tool that allows you to save designs on the cloud.
-However it is also avilable as an offline tool.
-The boards work out-of-the-boxwith the web editor.
+Arduino Software (Arduino IDE) allows you to write programs and upload them on your board.
+It is available as an online tool that allows you to save designs on the cloud.
+However, it is also available as an offline tool.
+The boards work out-of-the-box with the web editor.
 The online IDE automatically detects the board and the port it is connected to without having to select the ports individually.
 The forum helps out with individual issues with the Arduino boards.

 A list of Arduino Boards: